RoamingCloud7/cumulus/README.md

 <!-- ABOUT THE PROJECT -->
 ## Cumulus
-Cumulus is a full-stack personal blog website that allows users to create, view, and interact with blog posts.
+Cumulus is a full-stack personal blog website that allows guests and users to read and interact with blog posts.

 ### Built With
 * HTML